Odawara District

 "What are doing next Thursday? she asked as Matlock pulled out the container.

-"We're going up to Zama for Thanksgiving," said Thackeray.
+“We’re going to Zama Base for Thanksgiving,” Thackeray said.

 "Maybe you could come over afterwards?"
 There was a wistful air to her voice that Thackeray found a bit unnerving.